 Recommended: Al Pacino’s 10 Best Performances Of All Time

 13. Midnight Run (1988)

-Like every other great 70s American actors, De Niro’s position in the mainstream cinema became unclear by the late 1980s.
+Like every other great 70s American actor, De Niro’s position in the mainstream cinema became unclear by the late 1980s.
 Martin Brest’s brilliant buddy comedy Midnight Run, however, turned De Niro into a bankable ‘star’.
-Although the film looks like ordinary genre film, De Niro’s channeling of his distinct talents elevates it to cult status.
+Although the film looks like an ordinary genre film, De Niro’s channeling of his distinct talents elevates it to cult status.
 The actor plays Jack Walsh, an ex-cop and down-on-luck bounty hunter.
 Jack’s new assignment revolves around the capture of ‘The Duke’, a gentleman accountant who donated mob money to a charity.
-Of course, the unexpected partnering of the actors results in truly hilarious, unfeigned chemistry.
+Of course, the unexpected partnering of the actors results in a truly hilarious, unfeigned chemistry.

 12. The Last Tycoon (1976)

 Elia Kazan’s last film The Last Tycoon was based on Scott Fitzgerald’s incomplete, last novel.
 The story revolves around young Hollywood studio boss Monroe Stahr.
 Stahr was based on 1930s MGM executive Irving Thalberg.
 Apart from De Niro, the film has a terrific A-list cast including Jeanne Moreau, Tony Curtis, Robert Mitchum, and Jack Nicholson.
 Despite the presence of great names, The Last Tycoon isn’t a very enjoyable, lively film.
 Yet, it must be watched for the way De Niro shoulders the narrative with his quiet, brooding performance.
-It’s one of the most brilliant non-acting roles of De Niro, which never becomes dull.
+It’s one of the most brilliant non-acting roles of De Niro, which never gets dull.

 11. Awakenings (1990)